weensy/LXKB/README.md

 - Gerber files for ordering PCB
 - Draw files for ordering Case
 - Keymap.json file for QMK Configurator
-- Manual documentation for ordering, assembly and setting
+- Documentation for ordering, assembly and setting from zero to finished product

 # Contribute
 Do you want to help?
 That’s awesome.
 We welcome contributions of all kinds from everyone.